Sunday, January 1, 2012

 spacer

 I knew that continuing to teach The Rules, ultimately, was to knowingly collaborate in creating a poisoned chalice for the future of Composition.
 There I was, assisting to brew up an educational potion which had the potential to cause serious long-term paralysis of our culture's collective creative/receptive mind.
-A doh-ray-mi straight-jacket to anaethetize the creative musical brain which had been born free-and-curious.
+A doh-ray-mi straight-jacket to anaethsetize the creative musical brain which had been born free-and-curious.
 What had I been thinking??
 OK, here comes the excuse: I had to earn a living, mate.
 Yep, some people do it for money, lol.
-Sheesh.
-This still happens in educational institutions ranging from the "ta ta tee-tee ta" pre-school variety right through to undergraduates honing their skill at writing four-part harmony.
+(Blush) This still happens in educational institutions ranging from the "ta ta tee-tee ta" pre-school variety right through to undergraduates honing their skill at writing four-part harmony.
 Been there, done the lot.
 Cramped a lot of imaginations.
 Ruined countless lives.

 spacer